gharials/dev-path/docs/vcs-git.md

 Git continually tracks every file and directories under its repository directory.
 If a file is already _tracked_ (staged once with the `git add` command), it tracks the _changes_ that took place within it; it treats other files and directories as _untracked_ and assumes they will be tracked eventually.

-However, in a repository, not all files' history are important or not of any interest to the collaborators, thus do not deserve versioning.
-Still Git keeps treating them as untracked unless they are marked as _ignored._ It causes confusion to developers when they want to check for changes before committing; unwanted files might be staged and committed by mistake.
-User has to mark such files and directories as to be ignored in a file called `.gitignore`, usually at the repository root.
-Here follows an example git ignore file.
+However, in a repository, some files' and directories' histories are neither important nor of any interest to the collaborators, thus they do not deserve versioning.
+Still, Git keeps treating them as untracked, causing confusion to developers when they want to check for changes before committing.
+Developers are overwhelmed by the list of untracked files, and they might stage unwanted files and commit them by mistake.
+The repository user has to mark such files and directories as to be ignored in a file called `.gitignore`, usually at the repository root.
+Here follows an example Git ignore file.

 <div class="annotate" markdown>
 ```txt